 When you back up, you’re purposefully taking yourself out of position.
 If you can reach the ball before it bounces, do it!

-Pickleball Strategies For New Players - Final Thoughts
+Simple Pickleball Strategies For Beginners – My Final Thoughts

 I hope you found this info helpful.
 As you can see, some of these pickleball strategies are simple in nature – making them easy for any player of any skill level to implement.
 However, executing these strategies takes practice.
 It takes practice to hit at your opponent’s feet.

 The concept is simple, but the execution takes intentional effort.
 The more you do it, the easier it’ll become.
 Probably the hardest strategy to implement of all the ones I’ve outlined is the third shot drop.
 It’s the game’s most difficult shot.
 So don’t get discouraged.

 Take your time, practice it, and in the meantime try implementing the other strategies I’ve mentioned.I feel that over time, you’ll begin to see a difference and win more points.
 The fun part is that these pickleball strategies are ones all the pros use!